 3. He also installs and calibrates a fuel sensor on each tank.

-5. The fuel level sensors and the smart fuel caps are then connected to the tracking device and the alarm module inside the cabin.
+4. The fuel level sensors are then connected to the tracking device and the alarm module inside the cabin.

-8. Once the truck has stopped and the fuel level has stabilised, the Mapon Expert detects fuel levels in both tanks and begins to process this data according to a special algorithm that will show whether fuel has gone missing since the opening of the tank.
+5. Once the truck has stopped and the fuel level has stabilised, the Mapon Expert detects fuel levels in both tanks and begins to process this data according to a special algorithm that will show whether fuel has gone missing since the truck has stopped.